 This curry was very, very good.
 And that’s coming from someone who is serious about her curries.
 It was spicy and intensely flavorful, just like a Thai curry.
 The cinnamon and star anise added something very interesting to the dish.
 You can’t taste actual cinnamon or star anise flavors per se, but they added a different twist, just a subtly different note than what you would expect from a Thai curry.
 It was a very nice twist!

-- 2 lemongrass, stalks trimmed, outer leaves removed and sliced
+- 2 stalks lemongrass (stalks removed, outer leaves removed, and sliced.)

 - 2 tablespoons oil